 Orpingtons

 We began with our first clutch of fertile hatching Isabel Cuckoo Orpington Eggs in 2021 and are in the process of establishing our lines for clan mating.
 Last year we brought in a clutch of eggs from Greenlands Farm Crele Cuckoo Orpington lines, to help darken our Isabel colors (which tend to fade over 3-4 generations).
 Our goal is Large healthy beautiful English Style birds with friendly personalities who are also good layers and brood mothers.
 We believe that broodiness is not something we necessarily want to breed out of our hens, as inconvenient as it can be sometimes!
-Our chickens are like family to us, so we felt moved to share some little stories about each of our breeding flock members below.
+Our chickens are like family to us, so we felt moved to share some little stories about some of our breeding flock members below.

 Check out availability for pullets, hens, and hatching eggs on our home page.